LGBTQ rights in Sweden: Access to healthcare

 In Sweden, patients seeking to access gender affirming healthcare must first undergo extended evaluations with psychiatric professionals, during which they must - without any form of medical transition - successfully live for one full year as their desired gender in all professional, social, and personal matters.
 Gender clinics are recommended to provide patients with wigs and breast prostheses for the endeavor.
 Further, those with potential comorbidities are subject to additional long-term scrutiny prior to allowance of any sort of access to medical care.
 The evaluation additionally involves, if possible, meetings with family members and/or other individuals close to the patient.
 Patients may be denied care for any number of "psychosocial dimensions", including their choice of job or their marital status.

 Sweden's Karolinska Institute, administrator of the second-largest hospital system in the country, announced in March 2021 that it would discontinue providing puberty blockers or Gender-Affirming Hormone Therapy to children and teens under 16.
 Additionally, the Karolinska Institute changed its policy to cease providing puberty blockers or cross-sex hormones to teenagers 16–18, outside of approved clinical trials.
 On 22 February 2022, Sweden's National Board of Health and Welfare said that puberty blockers should only be used in "exceptional cases" and said that their use is backed by "uncertain science".
 However, this new guidance is a recommendation and is not comparable to a ban on the treatments.

 Additionally, other providers in Sweden continue to provide puberty blockers, and a clinician's professional judgment determines what treatments are recommended or not recommended.
 Youth are able to access gender-affirming care when doctors deem it medically necessary.
 Sweden has not banned gender-affirming care for minors and it is offered as part of its national healthcare service.
 However, misinformation that Sweden had banned gender-affirming care for minors proliferated on social media and some Republican politicians in the United States have used this misinformation to justify their outright bans on the treatments.
+Nationwide data from the National Board of Health and Welfare released in 2026 found that the number of trans children prescribed puberty blockers in Sweden had actually slightly increased in the years since the board issued their 2022 guidance.

 In 2021, the Swedish National Board of Health and Welfare reduced the number of clinics allowed to provide gender affirming healthcare from seven to three.
 Those three clinics have yet to be chosen.